Heptagon relation in a direct sum: Construction of edge vectors

-The first good feature of ansatz~\eqref{zvezda} is thus that \eqref{ll} obviously holds.
 Next, we are going to derive explicit formulas for the components~$e_b|_u$.
 Here $b$ is an edge, $u$ is a 4-face (pentachoron), and $e_b|_u$ is the color in which edge vector~$e_b$ paints~$u$.
-It makes sense to consider a typical example, namely, let $u=12345$, and consider $e_{12}|_u$ and~$e_{13}|_u$.
+First, we show how to calculate the \emph{ratio} of the components $e_{b_1}|_u$ and~$e_{b_2}|_u$ corresponding to two edges $b_1\subset u$ and $b_2\subset u$ having one common vertex~$i=1$.
+For clarity, we do it on a typical example, namely, let $u=12345$, \ $b_1=12$, \ $b_2=13$, so $i=1$.